 In Europe, honey bee colony numbers have been continuously on the rise or stable over the last 14 years, with more than 18 million colonies reported in 2016 (FAO).
 In North America, colony numbers have been stable at around 3 million.

 One cannot speak of a general wild bee decline though.
-Wild bees have very heterogeneous biology’s and needs.
-Therefore, and because in many regions data on the development of most wild bee populations is scarce, it is difficult to assess their overall development.
+Wild bees have very heterogeneous biologies and needs.
+Furthermore, data on the development of most wild bee populations is scarce in many regions, makin git difficult to assess their overall development.

 Yet, we know that some wild bee species or species groups in specific regions are decreasing.